ibm-cloud-docs/account/ts_accessing.md

   * Clear the cookies and the cache of the browser.
   * Use a different browser.
 For information about the versions of the browsers that are supported by {{site.data.keyword.Bluemix_notm}}, see [{{site.data.keyword.Bluemix_notm}} prerequisites](/docs/overview?topic=overview-prereqs-platform).
   * If you installed the Cloud Foundry command line interface, enter the `ibmcloud cf apps` command to see whether your app is running.

+## How can I access infrastructure services in my account?
+{: #troubleshoot-infrastructure-access}
+{: troubleshoot}

+When you attempt to access infrastructure sections of the IBM Cloud console, you see a message that states:
+{: tsSymptoms}

+`This page can't be loaded because your infrastructure account is not fully configured as an IBM Cloud account.`

+There are multiple reasons why you might see this error message:
+{: tsCauses}

+* You have a [Lite account](/docs/account?topic=account-accounts#liteaccount), which does not allow access to infrastructure services.
+* Your account is not linked to an infrastructure account.

+To resolve this issue, you must upgrade to a Pay-As-You-Go or Subscription account.
+For information, see [Upgrading your account](/docs/account?topic=account-upgrading-account).
+{: tsResolve}